Skipper Bowles: 1972 gubernatorial election

 Bowles long aspired to be elected governor of North Carolina.
 In 1972, he declared himself a candidate in the Democratic primary for the gubernatorial race.
 Fashioning himself as a progressive centrist, he emphasized his support for expanding the state's community college system and technical education opportunities to strengthen the economy while opposing tax increases.
-He was opposed in his bid by Lieutenant Governor Hoyt Patrick Taylor Jr., the early favorite of Democratic leaders, black dentist Reginald Hawkins, and labor unionist Wilbur Hobby.
+He was opposed in his bid by Lieutenant Governor Hoyt Patrick Taylor Jr.—the early favorite of Democratic leaders, black dentist Reginald Hawkins, and labor unionist Wilbur Hobby.

 Bowles inherited much of Sanford's old coalition and anticipated receiving strong backing from residents of Guilford County.
 Wealthy and an active alumnus of UNC, he had personal financial resources he could devote to his campaign and was familiar with many state business leaders.
-He distanced himself from incumbent Democratic Governor Robert W. Scott, who had cultivated several political enemies.
+He distanced himself from incumbent Democratic governor Robert W. Scott, who had cultivated several political enemies.
 While traditional campaigns involving stump speeches and newspaper advertising were still the norm in the state at the time, Bowles used newer techniques to reach voters, placing an emphasis on television commercials.
 Aided by consultant Walter DeVries, his campaign used focus groups and survey research to gauge issues which mattered most to the electorate.
 Mindful of their value in a primary runoff scenario, he also quietly pursued the good faith of black voters.
 Bowles led in the May primary with 367,433 votes with strong performance in all of the state's regions and major metropolitan areas.
 Taylor finished second with 309,919.

 Taylor called for a primary runoff.
 The campaign became increasingly bitter, with most Sanford supporters backing Bowles and the majority of Scott supporters working for Taylor.
 Bowles won the Democratic primary runoff in June with 336,035 votes to Taylor's 282,345.
-Moves towards unifying the party behind the nominee were complicated lingering bitterness harbored by Scott and Taylor supporters.
+Moves towards unifying the party behind the nominee were complicated by lingering bitterness harbored by Scott and Taylor supporters.
 Bowles joked that after he won the governorship his allies would "get the white meat" while the backers of other primary candidates would "get the dark meat", angering Taylor supporters.

 He lost the general election to Republican James Holshouser, leading in much of eastern North Carolina but losing the west, the piedmont, and several metropolitan areas.
 He was the first Democratic nominee to lose a North Carolina gubernatorial race in the 20th century.
 Many Democratic leaders blamed Bowles' loss on his failure to unify his party.

 Bowles remained optimistic about running again in 1976.
 In 1975 he mass mailed out a circular calling for help in an anticipated campaign.
 Lieutenant Governor Jim Hunt, set on launching his own campaign for the Democratic nomination, quickly moved to secure commitments from Bowles' former supporters.
 He also attempted to unseat State Democratic Party Chairman James Sugg, a key Bowles supporter.
 On March 25, 1976, Bowels declared that he would not run, citing cardiovascular trouble.
-He later endorsed former State Senator George Wood in the primary.
+He later endorsed former state senator George Wood in the primary.